liqiang1304/testgit/readme.txt

-This is the first file in this folder.
+This is the first file in this folders.
 End.
+Add a new line.